hummingbot/hummingbot-site/docs/blog/posts/dydx-v4-connector/index.md

   - Announcements
 ---

-# Announcing the Release of the Updated dYdX V4 Connector in Hummingbot v2.1!
+# Announcing the New dYdX V4 Connector in Hummingbot!

 ![dYdX V4 Connector](dydx.png)

-We're thrilled to introduce the latest update to Hummingbot—our v2.1 release, featuring the brand-new dYdX V4 connector.
-This update enhances your trading experience by seamlessly integrating with the dYdX V4 API, bringing improved performance, stability, and additional features tailored for advanced market-making and algo trading strategies on the dYdX decentralized exchange.
+We're thrilled to introduce the brand-new dYdX V4 connector in the Hummingbot v2.0.1 release!, featuring the .
+This update seamlessly integrates Hummingbot with the dYdX V4 Chain, enabling users to run advanced market-making and algo trading strategies on dYdX!

+This release marks a significant milestone in the collaboration between the [Hummingbot Foundation](/about/) and the dYdX ecosystem.
+Earlier this year, we awarded a grant from the [dYdX Grants Program](https://dydxgrants.com/) to support the development of the dYdX V4 connector and to evangelize usage.

 <!-- more -->

-## Hummingbot Foundation x dYdX: A Collaborative Milestone

-This release marks a significant milestone in the collaboration between the [Hummingbot Foundation](/about/) and the dYdX ecosystem.
-Earlier this year, the Hummingbot Foundation was awarded a grant from the [dYdX Grants Program](https://dydxgrants.com/) to support the development of the dYdX V4 connector.
-This grant has enabled us to dedicate focused resources to ensure that our users can fully leverage the latest advancements in the dYdX protocol.

-The grant underscores dYdX's commitment to empowering its ecosystem through robust developer tools and community-driven innovation.
-We are proud to contribute to this initiative by providing a powerful and reliable connector that enhances the trading capabilities of our community.

-## Key Benefits of the dYdX V4 Connector
+## Key Benefits

 - **Access to a Leading Perp DEX**: This connector opens the door for thousands of market makers and algo traders who build on top of the Hummingbot framework to access and trade on dYdX, a leading decentralized perpetual contract exchange.
 This access empowers traders to tap into dYdX's deep liquidity and innovative trading features.
 - **Supported by the Latest Hummingbot V2 Framework**: The connector is fully integrated with the latest [Hummingbot V2 framework](/v2-strategies/), which includes powerful tools for backtesting and multi-bot deployment.
 This means traders can now optimize and deploy multiple trading strategies simultaneously, all while utilizing the advanced capabilities of the Hummingbot V2 infrastructure.
 - **Community-Driven Strategy Sharing**: The Hummingbot community now has the opportunity to develop and share dYdX-specific trading strategies and dashboard pages.
 This collaboration fosters innovation and helps traders leverage collective knowledge, making it easier to succeed on the dYdX platform.

-## 🛠️ Installation Instructions
+## Installation Instructions

-Due to some dependencies and potential software conflicts, installing the dYdX connector may be a bit more complex.
-However, we've simplified the process with clear instructions for both Docker and Source installations.
+Due to some dependency conflicts with other Hummingbot connectors, we have created a custom Docker image and custom scripts to help users install Hummingbot with dYdX.

-### Docker Installation
+### Docker

 1. **Open your `docker-compose.yml` file** (usually located in your Hummingbot project directory).
 2. **Update the image line** under the Hummingbot service: